timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 # IP Networking

-To increase reachability, publication service operators SHOULD make use of dual-stack IP networking, i.e. make their public facing services and the publication engine available via both IPv4 and IPv6 at the same time.
-Dual-stack publication services help bridge between publishers and RPs in case those are constrained to different address families.
+To increase reachability, publication service operators SHOULD  make their public facing services and the publication engine available via both IPv4 and IPv6  at the same time.
+Publication services via both IP versions help bridge between publishers and RPs in case those are constrained to different address families.

 # IP Address Space and Autonomous Systems

 To prevent failure scenarios which persist beyond remediation, the topological placement and reachability of publication servers in the global Internet routing system need to be considered very carefully.
-See section 6 of [@!RFC7115].
+See section 6 of [@!RFC7115] for discussion on a trade-off in placement of an RPKI repository in address space for which the repository's content is authoritative.

 An example of a problematic scenario would be when a prefix or AS path related to a repository becomes invalid because of RPKI objects published in that